-Let’s look at some of the most common causes of relapse, and afterwards discuss prevention techniques.
+Let’s look at some of the most common causes of relapse, and afterward discuss prevention techniques.

-- Mental Health Issues – Negative states of mind, such as depression, anger, and even anxiety can be a precursor to relapse.
+- Mental Health Issues – Negative states of mind, such as depression, anger, and even anxiety, can be a precursor to relapse.
 Somebody can use drugs to attempt to deal with these mental issues.
-For example, a man who’s been clean from alcohol for 6 months may start drinking again at a social venue to overcome his anxiety and shyness.
+For example, a man who’s been clean from alcohol for six months may start drinking again at a social venue to overcome his anxiety and shyness.

 - Lack of Direction – When addicts are using, they are happy.
 When they are in therapy, they are trying to recover.
 When they leave rehab, they can sometimes find themselves in a plane of thought that puts them as a small fish in a big world.
 They don’t know what to do – a life without drugs doesn’t seem to be a life at all, and because there’s nothing better to do, they go back to using.

-To combat the risk of relapse, there are several measure one can take to ensure they live a substance-free life.
+To combat the risk of relapse, there are several measures one can take to ensure they live a substance-free life.